cyanworks-git/liquidmica-userChrome/README.en.md

 > * This theme has been tested on **Windows 11 in Dark Mode**.
 Light Mode is currently not supported.
 > * Since this theme relies on the **Windows Mica design system**, it is not compatible with other operating systems.
 > * This theme has been tested on **Firefox 153.0.3**, **Firefox Developer Edition 154.0b10** and **Floorp 12.16.4@153.0**.
 Using older versions may cause parts of the interface or theme styling to break.
+> * **This theme does not support the Nova design**.
+If it is currently enabled, please refer to the instructions below.

 ### Before Installation